xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 ### Configs

 Right now configs are manually sync'd using the Configuration > Development > Configuration Sync > Import/Export.
-It is recommended that you develop using the latest database, and then use `ddev drush cex` to export any config changes you made locally to support your code changes.
+Do this for all required configurations.
+If you start development from a current database, then Configuration > Development > Configuration Sync will notify you of what changed.

+- Make a configuration change, then Configuration > Development > Configuration Sync > Export > Single Item
+- Then in Dev, Test, Live Configuration > Development > Configuration Sync > Import > Single Item

 ### To import database